-Ray Dalio’s book Principles: Life & Work (Amazon UK, US) identifies the author’s organically grown set of principles for building a successful life and business.
+Ray Dalio’s book Principles: Life & Work identifies the author’s organically grown set of principles for building a successful life and business.
 According to Dalio, principles are fundamental truths that serve as the foundations for behaviour that get you what you want.
 Dalio also details the personal research he conducted into visionary leadership.
-Through interviews with the likes of Bill Gates, Reed Hastings and Jack Dorsey, he identified the characteristics of visionary leaders.
+Through interviews with the likes of Bill Gates, Reed Hastings, Jack Dorsey and Elon Musk, he identified the characteristics of visionary leaders.
 This post summarises his findings, with a particular focus on ‘shapers’, as Dalio refers to them.

 Who is Ray Dalio?

 Dalio is the founder of Bridgewater Associates, one of largest hedge funds in the world with approximately $160 billion of Assets Under Management.
 Bridgewater itself has been criticised by some for being cult-like, its culture built on the foundations of Radical Truth and Radical Transparency (check out Dalio’s TED talk How to build a company where the best ideas win).
-However, that Dalio began the company in his two bedroom apartment in New York in 1975, makes him not just one of the world’s greatest investors but also one of the world’s greatest entrepreneurs.
+That Dalio began the company in his two bedroom apartment in New York in 1975, makes him not just one of the world’s greatest investors but also one of the world’s greatest entrepreneurs.
 He is himself a visionary leader, so there’s a lot that can be learned from his own style.

 You should read Dalio’s book to learn about his principles and consider your own – “because we all have our own goals and our own natures, each of us most choose our own principles to match them”.
 This post will focus on the fascinating research that Dalio himself undertook into visionary leaders, people he calls shapers.